RYGhub/funkwhale/docs/importing-music.rst

 We recommend you symlink all your music directories into ``/srv/funkwhale/data/music`` and run the `import_files` command from that directory.
-This will make it possible to use multiple music music directories, without any additional configuration on the webserver side.
+This will make it possible to use multiple music directories, without any additional configuration on the webserver side.

 For instance, if you have a NFS share with your music mounted at ``/media/mynfsshare``,